diodz/MLPairTrading_Strategy/README.txt

-The following is included with this submission:
+The following files are included with this submission:

 - Pitchbook.pdf of presentation slides detailing the trading strategy
 - Technical paper.ipynb notebook of technical analysis